 They also quote George Annas, the distinguished Boston University professor, lawyer, and bioethicist, from his editorial originally published in the New England Journal of Medicine: “Before birth, we can obtain access to the fetus only through its mother, and in the absence of her informed consent, can do so only by treating her as a fetal container, a nonperson without rights to bodily integrity.”[i]

-It’s a little amusing that “reject[ing] medical recommendations” is listed as a risky behavior on par with the use of illegal drugs (three of the four cases cited involve alcohol or drugs, while the other case concerns a woman who declined a Cesarean for “big baby”—and then had an uncomplicated vaginal birth), but the authors come down on the right side about it.
+It’s amusing that “reject[ing] medical recommendations” is listed as a risky behavior on par with the use of illegal drugs (three of the four cases cited involve alcohol or drugs, while the other case concerns a woman who declined a Cesarean for “big baby”—and then had an uncomplicated vaginal birth), but the authors come down on the right side about it.

 Check out Item #2 under the heading “Against Coercive and Punitive Legal Approaches to the Maternal–Fetal Relationship,” which includes not one, but several, of my all-time favorite paragraphs relating to informed consent.
 And I’ll stop after this, because it really is a mic drop: